airou-lab/SynthCRAV/README.md

 |   |   |	├── RADAR_[]
 |   |   |	|	├── <noise_level>
 ```
 Note we do not use the sweeps in this section, since the samples provide us with plenty enough data for the noise recognition task.
-However to generate a complete synthetically degraded dataset, we do---and recommend---using both samples and sweeps, to avoid complications with detectin backbones.
+However to generate a complete synthetically degraded dataset, we do—and recommend—using both samples and sweeps, to avoid complications with detectin backbones.

 ### Noise Recognition Models
 Once the noise synthetizer has finished, you can train or test our noise recognition models.<br>